yieldprotocol/yield-liquidator-v2/README.md

 Liquidates undercollateralized fyDAI-ETH positions using Uniswap V2 as a capital source.

-This liquidator altruistically calls the `Liquidations.liquidate` function for any position that is underwater, trigerring an auction for that position.
+This liquidator altruistically calls the `Witch.auction` function for any position that is underwater, trigerring an auction for that position.
 It then tries to participate in the auction by flashloaning funds from Uniswap, if there's enough profit to be made.